 Fiend."
 Included is a rather ghoulish, detailed description of the electrocution

 death of an "electrical expert."
 To wit, "The right eye was burst by the bolt, leaving

 only a white ball protruding from the socket."
 Ick!
 Tesla (~33 years old at the

-institute capital punishment via electrocution and calls
+institute capital punishment via electrocution and calls it "stupendous ignorance"

-rather than the attachment of wires to the body.
+the attachment of wires to the body.